electric-sql/electric/docs/integrations/deployment/fly.md

 1 migrations applied
 ```

-### Generate a type-safe Data Access Layer
+### Generate a type-safe client

-Now that the database has one electrified table, we can generate a type-safe client from it.
-Use the same database connection URL as in the previous step but change the username to `prisma` (this is requried for the schema introspection to work correctly).
+Now that the database has one electrified table, we can [generate a type-safe client](../../usage/data-access-client.mdx) from it.
+Use the same database connection URL as in the previous step but change the username to `prisma` (this is required for the schema introspection to work correctly).

 ```shell
 $ npx electric-sql generate